rkuma183/wilsonmar.github.io/_posts/2016-02-20-regression.md

    Regression equation models enable predictions to be made based on attibute values.

+   ###

+0. Click on the blank cell to the left of "intercept", type = and click the Coefficient value of intercept.
+0. Two columns to the left of "clarity_ord", type the input data you want an estimate for.
+0. Repeat this for each input.
+0. Click on the blank cell to the left of "intercept", type = and click the Coefficient value of intercept.
+0. Add a =sum() of all cells above it.

 0. TODO: COMPLETE THIS

+   R Square is the percent of variance in Y that can be explained by all the X variables.
+   1.0 is perfect.
+0.75 is the threshold for not.

+   Standard Error is the error of prediction expressed in the value range of Y.

+## Resources

 To create a multi-variate regression in Excel: